 Your side vision

-Loss of side vision (peripheral vision) is a symptom of glaucoma.
+Loss of side vision (peripheral vision) may be a symptom of glaucoma.
 This test can find eye problems you aren't aware of because you can lose side vision without noticing.

 Your eye movement

-This test, called ocular motility, evaluates the movement of your eyes.
-Your ophthalmologist checks that your eyes are aligned.
-He or she also checks that your eye muscles are working right.
+A test called ocular motility evaluates the movement of your eyes.
+Your ophthalmologist looks to see if your eyes are aligned.
+They also check that your eye muscles are working properly.

 Your eye pressure

 Eye pressure testing, called tonometry, measures the pressure within your eye (intraocular eye pressure, or IOP).
 Elevated IOP is one sign of glaucoma.
 The test may involve a quick puff of air onto the eye or gently applying a pressure-sensitive tip near or against your eye.
 Your ophthalmologist may use numbing eye drops for this test for your comfort.

 Your ophthalmologist uses a slit-lamp microscope to light up the front part of the eye.
 This includes the eyelids, cornea, iris and lens.
 This test checks for cataracts or any scars or scratches on your cornea.

 Your ophthalmologist will put dilating eye drops in your eye to dilate, or widen, your pupil.
 This will allow them to examine your retina and optic nerve for signs of damage from disease.
 Your eyes might be sensitive to light for a few hours after dilation.